🎯 Key Takeaways

 - Spotting real price momentum and exhaustion signals that hint at big moves coming.

-- Using volume to double check what price is up to.
+- Using volume to double-check what price is up to.

 - Taking support and resistance to the next level.